-This is the sixth part of a ten-part blog series on Marketing with Stories which will be published every Monday on this blog from 26th May until 28th July.
+This post is the last part of our Marketing with Stories series, which have been published every Monday since 26th May.
 The first part is here - Marketing with Stories.